 Why do blood sugar levels drop?

 This can be the million dollar question.
 There are some things that we know will make your blood sugars drop too low, like taking too much insulin, unplanned physical activity, not eating enough carbs, or even hot weather.
-But sometimes there is no obvious reason at all, which makes Type 1 diabetes a challenging condition to live with.
+But sometimes there is no obvious reason at all.

 What are the symptoms?